Sports in North Carolina: Professional

 North Carolina's first professional basketball team was the American Basketball Association's Carolina Cougars.
 The Cougars played in North Carolina between 1969 and 1974 and split their games between the Greensboro Coliseum, the original Charlotte Coliseum and Raleigh's Dorton Arena.

 Following the Cougars' move to St. Louis it would be fourteen years before professional basketball would return to the Old North State when Charlotte was awarded the NBA's 24th franchise, the Charlotte Hornets.
 The Hornets played at the Charlotte Coliseum before moving to New Orleans following a bitter dispute between team ownership and the city over funding for a new arena.
 Two years after the Hornets decamped the Queen City was named as the home of the expansion Charlotte Bobcats who would play two seasons at the Coliseum before taking up residence at a new venue now known as Spectrum Center in Uptown.
 After the 2012–13 NBA season, New Orleans changed their franchise name to the New Orleans Pelicans.
 The franchise rights to the Hornets name and logo, plus the history of the original Charlotte Hornets, were given back to the city of Charlotte after the 2013–14 NBA season, at the same time the Charlotte Bobcats became the Charlotte Hornets.
 North Carolina Tar Heels legend Michael Jordan is the majority owner of the Hornets.

 In 2016, Greensboro was awarded the Hornets' NBA G League team, the Greensboro Swarm.
+The Swarm won their first NBA G League championship in 2026.